petercharm/claim_analisys/README.md

-Use 'claim_analysis.ipynb' to check-up the solution Use other files to share results
+Use 'claim_analysis.ipynb' to check-up the solution
+<br>Use other files to share results

 Enjoy!